 This is basically the fee that your lender charges for making your mortgage loan.
 This cost can be a percentage or a flat fee, depending on your lender and loan type.
 This fee can be a significant amount.
 For example, if your lender charges 1 percent and your loan is for $300,000, the origination fee will be $3,000.
 The peace of mind that comes with knowing what your costs will be on closing day is always important, so make sure you ask what the origination fee will be before you decide on a lender.

-This is a one-time fee.
-There are two types of title insurance; lender and owner.
-The lender policy protects the mortgage company’s interest in the property, while the owner policy protects the homeowner.
-If you don’t purchase owner’s title insurance at closing, the cost may increase with time.
+This is typically a one-time fee.
+There are two types of title insurance: lender’s and owner’s.
+The lender’s policy protects the mortgage company’s loan and interest in the property, while the owner’s policy protects the homeowner.
+If you don’t purchase owner’s title insurance at closing, the cost may increase with time if you decide to purchase it later.
 Owner’s title insurance provides the homeowner protection if someone sues and says they have a claim against the home from before the homeowner purchased it, while the lender’s title insurance protects the lender against problems with the title to your property.
-This cost varies from state to state and depends on the value of the home, but averages around $500 for lender’s policies and $800 for the owner’s policies.
+This cost varies from state to state and depends on different factors, such as the value of the home and loan amount, but averages around $500 for the lender’s policy and $800 for the owner’s policy.

 Adding It All Up

-All in all, you should plan for closing costs to be between two and five percent of the loan amount.
-For instance, if your home purchase is $300,000 then you should anticipate spending around $6,000 to $15,000 on closing day.
+All in all, you should anticipate closing costs being between two to five percent of the loan amount.
+For instance, if your home purchase is $400,000 then you should anticipate spending around $8,000 to $20,000 on closing day.
 Sometimes you can negotiate to have some of these costs covered by the seller, but you shouldn’t count on it.